 That day will remain in my mind for a long time.
-The events following the death of my mother left a mark in my memory that is hard to erase.
+The events following the death of my mother made it hard for me to accept the death of my mother.

-I am here to help you come to terms with the death of your mother.
+I am here to help you learn how to accept the death of your mother.
 It is one thing to know that you have lost a mother but it is a totally different thing to accept that your mother is gone.

 When we were kids, we would cry whenever mom would leave for work.
 Though it seemed mom had left us, we had the assurance that she would return in the evening.